 We mimic sentences by sampling all possible directed acyclical graphs (DAGs) in the graph.
 In other words, we find paths that go in one direction from every node.
 Two important parameters we can set are the length of the path and the number of paths to find from each node.
 The other two parameters, p and q, determine how we explore our paths.
 Suppose the algorithm recently transitioned from node t to node v in the picture below [put picture].
 P controls the probability to go back to visiting t, while Q controls the probability to visit v’s unvisited neighbors.
 After sampling all possible DAGs, we can then use them for our skip-gram model to embed the nodes.
 Additionally, we can also give the number of dimensions as an argument for the skip-gram model.

 In node2vec, it was a little difficult to determine exactly how many communities we found.
 Visually, it can be discerned that about 8 – 10 clusters are found.
 A few calls to the most_similar function found similar nodes with only last names, which may help in finding duplicate nodes from our first post in NER tagging.
 Other calls did seem to link to groups of people, although when crossed-referenced with the Louvain and GN groups, some names were not in the cluster at all.
 We may have to tweak our length to be a little shorter to find more relative groups.
 In Grover and Leskovec’s original paper for node2vec, the community detection was conducted on the Les Miserables character co-occurrence matrix[cite].
 Our current graph’s people nodes are not connected to each other.
 They can only be connected to document nodes.
 Therefore, our node2vec model grouped nodes according to the document’s region, similar to GN and Louvain.
-In the t-SNE plot, you can see that a cluster of people nodes (red) was often close to at least 1 document node (blue) here on the last cell of this notebook.
+In the t-SNE plot, you can see that a cluster of people nodes (blue) was often close to at least 1 document node (red) here on the last cell of this notebook.